MichaelWalker-git/MichaelWalker-git/README.md

 <br />

 Hi, I'm Michael, a programmer 👨🏻‍💻 from San Diego, CA. I'm a software engineer who has worked at places like Google, Walmart and most recently, AWS.
-Currently, I'm working as a prototyping engineer, with a focus on IOT and Machine Learning development.
+Currently, I'm working as a prototyping engineer, with a focus on GenAI and Machine Learning development.
 Outside of work, I really enjoy free diving and rock climbing.